earthlab/14ers-git/README.md

 Many thanks to Jonah Duckles for developing this activity.

 To implement the activity.
-* Have the class all FORK the repo.
+* Have the class all FORK the repo!
 * Then have them  clone the repo locally (if you want them to practice committing and working locally).
 If you don't have them select one file to edit.
 * Edit the file filling in the details about that particular mountain.
 * Then commit the changes.